clandolt/clandolt.github.io/_pages/about.md

   Thesis: *Anomaly Detection in Web Traffic using ML for Attack Recognition*

 ## Publications
-You can find a list of my publications on [Google Scholar](https://scholar.google.com/citations?user=up1rKmIAAAAJ&hl=en).
+You can find a list of my publications under [Publications](https://christophlandolt.com/publications/) or on [Google Scholar](https://scholar.google.com/citations?user=up1rKmIAAAAJ&hl=en).

 ## How to Connect